 The service acted on appropriate and accurate information.
-But there were improvements needed in the clinical records system.

 - Quality and operational information was used to ensure and improve performance.
-Performance information was combined with the views of patients. - Quality and sustainability were discussed in relevant meetings where all staff had enough access to information. - The service used performance information which was reported and monitored, and management and staff were held to account. - The information used to monitor performance and the delivery of quality care was accurate and useful.
-There were plans to address any identified weaknesses. - The service submitted data or notifications to external organisations as required. - The service used information technology systems in the delivery of care, and to monitor and improve the quality of care.
-However, we noted there were limitations in the clinical records system which meant that staff did not consistently have the information they needed readily available to deliver safe care and treatment to patients.
+Performance information was combined with the views of patients. - Quality and sustainability were discussed in relevant meetings where all staff had enough access to information. - The service used performance information, which was reported and monitored, and management and staff were held to account. - The information used to monitor performance and the delivery of quality care was accurate and useful.
+There were plans to address any identified weaknesses. - The service submitted data or notifications to external organisations as required. - At our last inspection we noted there were limitations in the clinical records system which meant that staff did not consistently have the information they needed readily available to deliver safe care and treatment to patients.
 In addition, the system limited their ability to conduct clinical audits.
+Since our last inspection, the provider has met with records system provider, who had provided additional training to the staff team on the correct ways of using the system to obtain the required information.